modelon-community/impact-client-python/docs/source/install.rst

 You can install the client with ``conda``::

-   conda install --extra-index-url https://artifactory.modelon.com/artifactory/api/pypi/pypi-release-local/simple modelon-impact-client
+   conda install modelon-impact-client

 Pip
 ---

 You can install the client with ``pip``::

-   pip install --extra-index-url https://artifactory.modelon.com/artifactory/api/pypi/pypi-release-local/simple modelon-impact-client
+   pip install modelon-impact-client

 Install from Source
 -------------------